ssuryanarayanan/Qi-Docs/docs/QiNamespaces.rst

 ----------------

 Returns the namespace with the specified namespaceId, or creates the namespace if the namespace does not already exist.
 If the namespace exists, it is returned to the caller unchanged.
+For security, this method is executable only by an administrator account.

 ::